The Daily Honk

 John James Audubon, 'Great Blue Heron,' The Birds of America, Plate 211 (c.
 1834).

-Our correspondent has reviewed the visitor logs kept at the reed-bed office.
-The heron in question has not filed.
-Repeated invitations to present credentials at the office have gone unanswered, though the Clerk notes — with professional restraint — that herons are not, strictly, required to respond, and would not, in the Clerk’s experience, do so in any case.
-“One may invite a heron,” the Clerk observed, “but one may not expect.”
+This correspondent has been through the visitor logs at the reed-bed office.
+The heron has not filed.
+Invitations to present its credentials have gone unanswered.
+The Clerk notes, with professional restraint, that a heron is not strictly required to answer and would not, in his experience, do so regardless.
+“One may invite a heron,” he said.
+“One may not expect.”

-Local reaction has been cautious.
-A drake observed passing the pier on Friday described the heron’s bearing as “thoughtful,” and, pressed for elaboration, declined to provide any.
-A second drake, approached separately, described it as “unusually thoughtful,” which this paper takes to be an escalation of the first account, though possibly not in the intended direction.
-The Warden of the Sluice, who spent some minutes observing the heron from a prudent distance late on Friday, offered the view that “the heron is, at a minimum, not un-thoughtful,” a statement we reproduce with the Warden’s permission and without further interpretation.
+Local opinion is cautious and not especially informative.
+A drake passing on Friday called the heron’s bearing “thoughtful” and, pressed to say more, would not.
+A second drake, asked separately, called it “unusually thoughtful,” which this paper reads as an escalation of the first account, though possibly not in the direction intended.
+The Warden of the Sluice watched it for some minutes from a prudent distance and offered that “the heron is, at a minimum, not un-thoughtful.”
+We print this with his permission and without interpretation.

-A cluster of goslings, questioned by our correspondent at some length, reported that the heron had not, so far as they could tell, moved at all; upon being asked a follow-up, they admitted they had been watching for “only a little while” and could not vouch for the period between honks.
-The eldest of the goslings added that she found the heron, in her private opinion, “not frightening, but also not not frightening,” which her mother has since asked us to strike from the record.
+A cluster of goslings, questioned at length, held that the heron had not moved at all, then conceded under follow-up that they had only been watching a little while and could not speak to the gaps between honks.
+The eldest of the goslings added that she found the heron “not frightening, but also not not frightening.”
+Her mother has asked us to strike the remark.
 We have declined.

-This is not the first instance of an unscheduled heron at the western margin of the pond.
-Older readers will recall the Matter of the Quiet Visitor of three winters past, in which a heron of similar disposition remained at the upper bend for the better part of four days and then, one dawn, was not there.
-The Subcommittee of the day concluded no report, being unsure what a report on such a matter would contain, and the incident passed into the informal archive of things that had happened without, strictly, happening.
-This gazette is not presently willing to conclude that the current case will resolve itself in the same way.
-It is willing to concede that it might.
+This has happened before, after a fashion.
+Older readers will recall the Matter of the Quiet Visitor of three winters past.
+A heron of much this temperament held the upper bend then for the better part of four days.
+Then, one dawn, it was simply gone.
+No one saw it leave, which at the time was thought the most remarkable part.
+The Subcommittee of the day filed no report, being unsure what a report on such a thing would say.
+The episode passed instead into the pond’s informal archive of events that had happened without, strictly, happening.
+There is a good deal in that archive.
+This paper is not yet prepared to say the present case will end the same way.
+It will allow that it might.

-A formal protest has not been lodged, as the grounds for one are uncertain.
-The Subcommittee will convene after the tides to discuss whether the continued presence of a heron on a west pier, absent paperwork, represents a matter for this gazette or simply the ordinary course of Saturday.
-Drake Halford, still in dispute with the census (see Wednesday’s bulletin), has asked to attach a separate note to the Subcommittee’s agenda, suggesting — with some feeling — that the heron be enrolled, provisionally, as one of the three persons presently occupying his position on the rolls, “until such time as the matter is otherwise resolved.”
-The Clerk has taken the request under advisement.
+No protest has been lodged, the grounds for one being unclear.
+The Subcommittee will sit after the tides to decide whether a heron at a west pier, absent paperwork, is a matter for this gazette or merely the ordinary shape of a Saturday.
+Drake Halford, still contesting the census (see Wednesday’s bulletin), has asked to attach a note to the agenda.
+He proposes the heron be enrolled, provisionally, as one of the three persons currently occupying his place on the rolls, “until such time as the matter is otherwise resolved.”
+The Clerk has taken it under advisement.

 ← Back to the front page